-U.S. citizens residing in our jurisdiction may file a Form I-130 petition with either the DHS-USCIS Guangzhou Field Office or the Chicago Lockbox.
+U.S. citizens residing in our jurisdiction may file a Form I-130 petition with either the DHS-USCIS Guangzhou Field Office or the Dallas Lockbox.
 The Guangzhou Field Office will accept Form I-130 petitions filed by U.S. citizens on behalf of their:

 - Unmarried child under the age of 21